Home

 Quartile Deviation and its Coefficient

-The quartile deviation is a slightly better measure of absolute dispersion than the range.
-But it ignores the observation on the tails.
+The quartile deviation is a slightly better measure of absolute dispersion than the range, but it ignores the observations on the tails.
 If we take difference samples from a population and calculate their quartile deviations, their values are quite likely to be sufficiently different.
-This is called sampling fluctuation.
-It is not a popular measure of dispersion.
+This is called sampling fluctuation, and it is not a popular measure of dispersion.
 The quartile deviation calculated from the sample data does not help us to draw any conclusion (inference) about the quartile deviation in the population.

 Coefficient of Quartile Deviation

-It is pure number free of any units of measurement.
-It can be used for comparing the dispersion in two or more than two sets of data.
+It is a pure number free of any units of measurement.
+It can be used for comparing the dispersion of two or more sets of data.

 The wheat production (in Kg) of 20 acres is given as: 1120, 1240, 1320, 1040, 1080, 1200, 1440, 1360, 1680, 1730, 1785, 1342, 1960, 1880, 1755, 1720, 1600, 1470, 1750, and 1885.
 Find the quartile deviation and coefficient of quartile deviation.